SirGoodenough/HA_Blueprints/Automations/Person_Alert_Blueprint.md

 Type of blueprint: AUTOMATION

+What if I am having problems getting it going?

+> You can contact me for help, [see the links below](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Automations/Person_Alert_Blueprint.md#contacts).

 Why do I need this?

 > I use this BluePrint to follow family members around during their day so that the family members at home know where their loved ones are.
 I used this to eliminate over 2 dozen separate Automations and Scripts in my Home set-up.
 The multiple person/multiple zone watch ability is the key.